Converters Need The Right Polymer Film For Their Specific Use Cases

 The Difference In Polymer Films

 Polymer films are used in various industries like food & beverage, packaging, healthcare, pharmaceuticals, and electronics.
-Both high-density polyethylene (HDPE) and linear low-density polyethylene (LLDPE) are popular materials in the blown film space because of their versatile nature and cost-effectiveness.
+Both high-density polyethylene (HDPE Resin) and linear low-density polyethylene (LLDPE) are popular materials in the blown film space because of their versatile nature and cost-effectiveness.
 Both types of film are also highly customizable and have been considered appealing to customers as they allow for whatever they are packaging to be easily displayed.

 Like any polymer product, the resins used to produce the films can come in different densities, melt indexes, and grades.
 Part of finding the right polymer film includes comparing different options and seeing which works best for various end-use applications.
 Depending on what end application a converter is creating a product for, the attributes will need to be manipulated and adjusted accordingly.

-To address the need for specific types of resins that can be used for specific types of films, Shell Polymers has built its new polyethylene plant in Monaca, Pennsylvania around the needs of converters, and that includes equipment we have placed in our Fabrication Hall.
+To address the need for specific types of resins that can be used for specific types of films, Shell Polymers has built its new polyethylene plant in Monaca, Pennsylvania around the needs of converters, and that includes equipment we have placed in our Application Hall.
 The blown film equipment is characteristic of the types of equipment used out in industry.
 Those capabilities will help us demonstrate to converters the difference in performance and processing across the range of available polymers.
 When we work with converters, Shell Polymers will test resins in-house to show customers how they perform in typical use cases as well as how these resins perform at their extremes.

 Evaluations could involve making layers as thin as possible or maximizing the blow-up ratio to show the limits and benefits of various film designs.
 This level of detail and information leads to converters making the right choice for their needs.